If you are looking for a function that only exists inside a single flow, visit the transition functions page.

 Improving LLM comprehension:

-- Simplify function descriptions and prompts if the assistant struggles to trigger them appropriately.
+- Simplify function descriptions and prompts if the agent struggles to trigger them appropriately.

 -